Topics

 Fines for shipping companies

-This month of October brings us new shocks with unpredictable medium-term consequences.
+This month of October brought us new shocks with unpredictable medium-term consequences.
 On October 14th, fines came into effect for shipping companies that call at US ports with ships built in China, whose shipyards produce more than half of the world's merchant fleet.

 The extraordinary innovation that this sector has experienced in the 21st century is primarily the patrimony of the Chinese and Koreans and will hardly be transferable and internalized in shipyards where a cargo vessel hasn't been built since the last century.